javajosh/fibonacci-node/readme.md

 Notes
 ===========================
+The built in node REPL (accessed by just running `node`) is quite handy for interactively exploring API.
+The documentation is good, but there's no substitute for just trying things and seeing if they work (used this to learn about `assert`).

 For Markdown, I found a lot of resources, especially the ["Markdown Preview" plugin for Sublime Text](https://github.com/revolunet/sublimetext-markdown-preview).
 That actually comes with a cheatsheet, but I also like [this Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), too.
+I really like markdown!
+There's a bit of a learning curve though, but with the right BTD loop (read: preview tool), it's easy enough to make mistakes and correct them (e.g. getting the link syntax right, and weird spacing rules for bulleted lists.)

 The go to resource for Git seems to be the [SCM Book][].
 It's a bit long, though, and not very interactive.
 One of these days I'd like to write a better git tutorial!
 Here are some other git links I've collected over time: